aladynjr/realforeclosure-scraper-scheduler/README.md

 - Sends scraped data to a Google Spreadsheet, maintaining field order
 - Scheduled to run daily at 6 PM EST
 - Comprehensive logging for monitoring and troubleshooting
+- Web-based log viewer for easy access to logs

 ## Requirements